regenwatchdog/regenwatchdog.github.io/_estates/lambeth/fenwick.md

 The scheme was stalled in 2018, when the Council was [forced](https://www.architectsjournal.co.uk/news/karakusevic-carson-forces-council-to-rerun-flawed-estate-contest/10028456.article) to re-run its procurement process because of a conflict of interests.

-The Mayor agreed [funding](/approved/funding) for the scheme in 2017, but Lambeth hasn't yet applied to an [exemption](/approved/ballotexemptions) from the Mayor's requirement to ballot residents on the demolition of their homes.
+The Mayor agreed [funding](/approved/funding) for the scheme in 2017, but in September 2020 it emerged that this funding had been withdrawn.
+Lambeth now appear to be proceeding with the scheme without mayoral funding, thereby avoiding the Mayor's requirement that residents are balloted on the demolition of their homes.

 Whilst the decant and re-housing programme started in 2016, the estate remains fully occupied with [void units being let out at full market rents or as temporary accommodation at LHA rates](https://www.whatdotheyknow.com/request/581698/response/1393236/attach/4/Attachment%202.pdf).